Les Dames du Pantheon

 Situated in the heart of the historic 5th arrondissement, just minutes from the Jardin du Luxembourg, and overlooking the iconic, awe-inspiring Panthéon.

-Special advance booking rate for stays between July 15th to August 31st.
+Special advance booking rate for stays between September 21st and October 31st.
 Very very limited!
 Choosing this rate means that your reservation cannot be cancelled, modified or reimbursed.